 “As you get closer to your goal, it’ll become progressively more difficult to increase muscle while losing fat but don’t get discouraged,” Silvestri said.
 “Gradual loss ensures that you're mostly losing fat instead of muscle.
 If done too quickly, it could be detrimental to your health goals and or muscle tissue.”

-If you can sustain a lifting program and eat a caloric deficit, your body will be able to pull from its fat stores to both fuel itself and potentially build muscle mass.
+If you can sustain a lifting program and maintain a calorie deficit, your body will be able to pull from its fat stores to both fuel itself and potentially build muscle mass.
 Prioritizing foods rich in protein is a key component to both losing body fat and building muscle at the same time.
-Remember, however, that transforming your body will not occur overnight.
+Remember, however, that transforming your body composition will not occur overnight.
 Be patient and you’ll reap the long-term benefits.

 To find a Banner Health provider near you, visit bannerhealth.com.